 MPH celebrates not only the graduation of each year's senior class, but also recognizes each student's progression to another stage in their school career.
-Therefore, the last two weeks of school are filled with graduation celebrations for each level: Commencement, Baccalaureate, Middle School (8th Grade), Lower School (5th Grade), Kindergarten and Pre-Kindergarten ceremonies.

-ALUMNI WEEKEND

-The Alumni Weekend is a series of events, organized the last weekend of May, which give Alumni an opportunity to reconnect with their school, and features the bi-annual induction of a new class in the MPH Athletic Hall of Fame.
+Therefore, the last two weeks of school are filled with closing ceremonies for each level: Commencement, Baccalaureate, Middle School, Fifth grade, Kindergarten and Pre-Kindergarten closing ceremonies.
+ALUMNI WEEKEND The Alumni Weekend is a series of events, organized the last weekend of May, which give Alumni an opportunity to reconnect with their school, and features the bi-annual induction of a new class in the MPH Athletic Hall of Fame.
 Note that some MPH traditions will be altered or suspended during the pandemic.
 CAMPUS MAP